Vought Rising: Casting

 Along with the series announcement, Jensen Ackles and Aya Cash were confirmed to star in the series as Ben / Soldier Boy and Klara Risinger / Stormfront, respectively, reprising their roles from The Boys.
 In March 2025, Elizabeth Posey and Will Hochman joined the cast in main roles.
-In August 2025, Jorden Myrie, Nicolò Pasetti, Ricky Staffieri, Brian J. Smith, Mason Dye and KiKi Layne were cast as series regulars, with Dye reprising his The Boys role as Bombsight.
+In August 2025, Jorden Myrie, Nicolò Pasetti, Ricky Staffieri, Brian J. Smith, Mason Dye and KiKi Layne were cast as series regulars.
 In October 2025, Cecily Strong, Mark Pellegrino, Eric Johnson, Annie Shapero, Raphael Sbarge, Romi Shraiter, Aaron Douglas, and David Hewlett joined the cast in recurring capacities.
+In March 2026, James Wolk, Dylan Arnold, Josh Randall, and Chad Willett were cast in recurring capacities.

+Kripke mentioned that characters from other series of the franchise could appear in potential future seasons.
+In the first season, actors who reprise their roles from other series in the franchise are Ethan Slater as Thomas Godolkin from the second season of Gen V, and Dye as Bombsight from the fifth and final season of The Boys.

 Design

 The suits the Supes wear in the series are military ones which take their cues from USO shows.
-Laura Jean Shannon will serve as costume designer.
+Laura Jean Shannon served as costume designer.

 Filming

-Principal photography began on August 17, 2025, and is expected to run until December.
+Principal photography began on August 17, 2025, and wrapped on March 11, 2026.

 Release

-The series is set to premiere on Amazon Prime Video.
+Vought Rising is expected to premiere on Amazon Prime Video in 2027.